 For me, again I mentioned this, in my darkest days, hope helped me.
 It helped me to wake up.
 It helped me to want to keep going.
 But again, I understand now that it wasn’t hope in the sense of changing the situation or the circumstances.
 It was hope that one day there would be peace in my heart.
 That peace that I finally did achieve only took hold when I no longer wanted to have that peace.

 That’s kind of the irony here.
 As I went through the stage of grief that I went through, I felt a lot of pain, and I didn’t want to feel it.
 It wasn’t until I allowed myself to realize, “You know what?
 I do what to feel it.
 I want to know what this feels like.
 If someone else ever goes through that thing that I went through, I would know that that feels like.”
-I opened up to accepting the hurt and the pain and the frustration and the anger and the hatred and all these things I had been pushing away for so long.
+I opened up to accept the hurt and the pain and the frustration and the anger and the hatred and all these things I had been pushing away for so long.
 It was that moment that I opened up and allowed those things to just be what they were that I realized I just wanted to be free, free to feel my pain, to embrace the hurt, to embrace the suffering.
 That was the very moment that became the start of the most intense peace and the most intense contentment that I had never experienced before.

 This kind of reminds me of another koan to work with, so you’re going to have several koans coming out of this.
 You’ve got, “No hope, no fear.”
 Here’s another one from an old Zen master, roughly 600 BCE, named Linji.
 I don’t even know if that’s how you say it.
 Linji.
 Linji.
 L-I-N-J-I is the spelling.
 He has a koan that says, “There is nothing I dislike.”
-This is one that was presented to me when I was doing my lay ministry program, and I was reading that book of 101 Zen koans.
+This is one that was presented to me when I was doing my lay ministry program, and I was reading that book of 101 Zen Koans: Short Stories for Daily Zen (Illustrated).
 Somewhere in that book, and of course I can’t remember exactly where, but I remember hearing this.
 “There is nothing I dislike,” I thought, “Huh.
 What does that mean?
 There’s a lot of things I dislike.
 I dislike the suffering in the world, poverty, abuse to children.
 There are plenty of things to dislike.
 What could this possibly mean, there’s nothing I dislike?”